 You’ve just had an epic day out, the kids went to sleep easily and you’ve got a date with your partner and a glass of wine on the hotel balcony.
 Except, you can’t keep your eyes open.
 Or how about that time you excitedly sought out your beloved only to find them totally engrossed in a James Bond marathon?
 Please tell me I’m not the only one this has happed to.
 Making time to connect with your partner (and yes, that includes sex) on your family vacation isn’t easy, but I do have some advice to increase your chances.

 True, you’re on a family holiday.
 The point of great family vacations is to connect with your kids while they still want to hang out with you, but that doesn’t mean you can’t also make connecting with your partner a priority.
 Here’s my best advice on how to make time for each other during your family vacation.

 Get the right accommodation

-Mom and Dad will enjoy their family vacation so much more if they have a separate bedroom.
-Trust me on this.
-Not only does everyone sleep better, but a door that locks also provides parents a level of privacy enjoyed at home (wink, wink).
+Mom and Dad will enjoy their family vacation so much more if they have a separate bedroom, trust.
+Not only does everyone sleep better, but a door that locks also provides parents a level of privacy enjoyed at home.
+Wink.
 Hotel suites are notoriously pricy, but one bedroom apartments on vacation rental sites are an affordable option.

 At a minimum, most hotels offer babysitting services or should be able to provide you with contact information for a local certified babysitting or nanny service.
 If guaranteed time alone with your partner is a must have on your holiday, be sure to budget for this expense.